NonFunGerbils/Gerbils-Security-Guide-for-Crypto-and-NFTs/readme.md

 ![](<.gitbook/assets/yubikeys (1).png>)

-[Nitrokey](https://www.nitrokey.com/) is an open source alternative to Yubikey and has a variety of different hardware options.
+[Nitrokey](https://www.nitrokey.com/) and [Solokey](https://solokeys.com/) are open source alternatives to Yubikey with a variety of different hardware options.

 ### Authenticator apps